-LIONHEARTS: A PASTOR STEPHEN GRANT NOVEL - Book of the Month
+LIONHEARTS: A PASTOR STEPHEN GRANT NOVEL - Signed by the Author

 The host of KFUO radio’s “BookTalk” says, “Ray Keating is a great novelist.”